 - Indigenous stem-spot fungus Corynespora cassiicola appears specific to giant sensitive plant and causes defoliation and dieback in very hot humid conditions.
 It is widespread in Queensland.
 Initially, older leaflets are shed, then small, dark, oval spots develop along stems.
 As spotted area increases, growing tip dies.
 If weather is very hot and humid late in growing season, flowering and seed production can be reduced by stem-spot disease.

-- Giant sensitive plant is a restricted invasive plant under the Biosecurity Act 2014.
+- Giant sensitive plant is a category 3 restricted invasive plant under the Biosecurity Act 2014.

 - It must not be given away, sold, or released into the environment.
 Penalties may apply.

 - You must take all reasonable and practical measures to minimise the biosecurity risks associated with dealing with giant sensitive plant under your control.
 This is called a general biosecurity obligation (GBO).

 - At a local level, each local government agency must have a biosecurity plan that covers invasive plants in its area.
 This plan may include actions to be taken on giant sensitive plant.
 Some of these actions may be required under local laws.
 Contact your local council for more information.

 - Contact the Customer Service Centre

 - Giant sensitive plant fact sheet (PDF, 222KB)